F Forge Project Guide

 Companion pairs but does not sync

-Verify that the iPhone companion and the browser are targeting the same Forge origin and data root, then confirm Apple permissions for HealthKit and local network access.
+Verify that the iPhone companion and the browser are targeting the same Forge runtime and data root, then confirm Apple permissions for HealthKit.
+For Iroh pairings, check the companion diagnostics for the forge-iroh:// API URL, node id, and forge-companion/1 transport.

 Tailscale route works for some pages only